 |---|---|---|

-| Control & Flexibility | Complete control over all aspects: themes, plugins, code, monetization. | Limited control on free/lower plans; more with higher-tier paid plans. |
+| Control & Flexibility | Complete control over themes, plugins, code, and monetization. | Limited control on free/lower plans; more with higher-tier paid plans. |

-| Hosting | Requires separate web hosting purchased from a third-party provider. | Hosting is included and managed by Automattic. |
+| Hosting | Requires separate hosting from a third-party provider. | Hosting is included and managed by Automattic. |

-| Cost | Software is free; costs for domain, hosting, premium themes/plugins. | Free plan available with limited features; paid plans for more functionality. |
+| Cost | Software is free; domain, hosting, premium themes/plugins cost extra. | Free plan with limited features; paid plans for more functionality. |

-| Maintenance | User is responsible for updates, security, backups. | Automattic handles all technical maintenance and security. |
+| Maintenance | User manages updates, security, and backups. | Automattic handles technical maintenance and security. |

 | Customization | Unlimited customization with any theme, plugin, or custom code. | Restricted themes/plugins on lower plans; full plugin support on Business/eCommerce plans. |